What You’ll Need

 The Digital Clock project contains a minimal clock face that displays the current time on the screen.

+If you're using a Fitbit device, you need to enable the Developer Bridge.
 On the watch, go to Settings and tap Developer Bridge, then wait until it says Connected to Server.

 NOTE: The first connection attempt can take up to 20 seconds before it's fully established, but subsequent attempts should be instantaneous.